kngan79/learn-data-science/README.md

 ## Dataset 1: Brazilian E-Commerce Public Dataset by Olist
 *Dataset: https://www.kaggle.com/olistbr/brazilian-ecommerce
-Exploratory data analysis
-Using Python to extract information from the 'customer side' and visualize data:
--	Cleaning, transforming, visualizing data to explore insights about customers’ decisions on the platform.
--	Finally, analyzing how different factors influence purchasing decisions.

 ## Dataset 2: Prediction on Houses’ prices
 *Dataset: https://raw.githubusercontent.com/tiwari91/Housing-Prices/master/train.csv
--	Doing basic exploratory data analysis on raw data using Python.
--	Using Random Forest (Regressor) to calculate feature importance to do feature selection for the model.
--	Using Linear Regression algorithm to predict houses’ prices.

 ## Dataset 3:Churn detection
 *Dataset: https://github.com/pnhuy/datasets/raw/master/Churn.xls
--	Using Random Forest (Classifier) to calculate feature importance to do feature selection for the model.
--	Then, predict whether a user will leave the platform using Logistics Regression and Random Forest.
--	Finally, evaluate and compare the efficiency between the two algorithms.